MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/replication-priority-boost.md

 ---
-title: Active Directory Domain Services Replication Priority Boost feature
+title: Active Directory Domain Services Replication Priority Boost
 description: Learn about what the Active Directory Domain Services Replication Priority Boost feature is and how to manage it. ms.author: clfish
 author: gswashington